opensearch-project/opensearch-benchmark-workloads/neural_search/README.md

   "index_name": "quora",
   "index_body": "indices/quora.json",
   "corpora_name": "quora",
-  "ingest_percentage": 1,
+  "ingest_percentage": 100,
   "variable_queries": 0,
+  "warmup_time_period": 5,
   "default_ingest_pipeline": "nlp-default-ingest-pipeline-sparse"
 }
  ```

 This is already setup as `sparse_search.json` in params directory, provide it to OpenSearch Benchmark with `--workload-params="/path/to/sparse_search.json"`.
-The overrides for simple parameters could be specified in-place, for example `--workload-params=search_clients:2`.
+If only one or two parameters need to be specified, rather than using a parameter file, they can be specified on the command line like so: --workload-params=search_clients:2.

 ### Sample command and output